Updated: Mar 29

 If you DO burn in the sun there are a number of nutrients that can soothe pain and redness along with aiding the healing process including aloe vera, coconut oil and vitamin E cream.

 Remember that any of the advice listed above is to be used as a general guidance and never as a substitute for medical advice.
-If you do have any concerns about your health or are interested in more personalised advice, please do not hesitate to book a complementary health review call here.

 Lots of love,